 “The more important part of the creative work ahead of us is not to make people make climate games, because I think that’s about to happen anyway,” Bille says.
 “We need to ensure that the climate games they make are good.”

-One example of a game underpinned by a rigorous vision of the future is the PC diving game Beyond Blue, a spectacular journey through the oceans that ties into the BBC’s Blue Planet series.
+Games like Unseen Empire illustrate a new vision for gameplay.
+In it, players engage in tasks like identifying rare species, placing camera traps, and using scientific evidence to influence policymakers on wildlife conservation.
+Another example is the PC diving game Beyond Blue, a spectacular journey through the oceans that ties into the BBC’s Blue Planet series.
 Creators E-Line Media worked with scientists to help imagine a future humans could hope for—without ignoring the toxic realities of waste, warming, noise pollution, and acidification.
 But not every studio will be equipped for that level of endeavor, and nuanced, narrative adventures do not appeal to every player.

 The Industry’s Quest Toward Climate Action